Infrastructure That Sustains

 Community Outreach: Helping the Mary Bennett-Sambarai Primary School

 EdPowerment has responded to several urgent calls to help sustain a neighboring government primary school.
 Serving roughly 700 students, the School was in dire need of new toilets or faced being shut down.
 No government support was available.
-EdPowerment funded a block of new toilets, in addition to other previous projects such as completion of a teacher’s quarters and a utility connection.
+EdPowerment funded a block of new toilets, in addition to previous projects such as completion of a teacher’s quarters and a utility connection.